 With a points-based loyalty program, customers earn a certain number of points for each dollar they spend, or for simply visiting the restaurant.
-Many restaurants with this type of program award one point for every dollar spent.
+Many restaurants with this type of program award members one point for every dollar spent.

 Keep your points-based rewards program fairly simple and straightforward.
-If customers know exactly what to expect – for instance, that they’ll get a free item after every $25 spent – they’ll be more willing to participate.
+If customers know exactly what to expect – for instance, that members get a free item after every $25 spent – they’ll be more willing to participate.

 Just make sure that the redemption threshold and value of the reward don’t cut into your profits.

 Another spin on the item-based reward program is to implement a points-based system for point accrual, and then offer a specific item as the reward in place of credit.
-For example, you could give customers a free doughnut after every 50 points earned.
+For example, you could offer customers a free doughnut after every 50 points earned.

 Epik Burger’s loyalty program also has an item-based rewards component, known as the “International Burger Connoisseur Club.”
 After eating every burger on the restaurant’s menu, customers go on a slideshow in the restaurant, receive a t-shirt, and get a $25 gift card.

 Consider making the requirements for point collection broad.
-For example, if you run a cafe, consider awarding points for any drink over $5, rather than only for a coffee purchase.
+For example, if you run a cafe, consider awarding customers points for any drink over $5, rather than only for a coffee purchase.
 And, make your rewards more general.
-Instead of just offering coffee as a prize, offer a beverage of a specific size or value.
+Instead of just offering guests coffee as a prize, offer a beverage of a specific size or value.

-Au Bon Pain’s now defunct Endless Coffee Mug club gave members unlimited coffee refills for an annual subscription fee of $199, which is equivalent to 54 cents per day.
+Au Bon Pain’s now defunct Endless Coffee Mug club gave loyalty members unlimited coffee refills for an annual subscription fee of $199, which is equivalent to 54 cents per day.
 Besides the savings, subscribers were also rewarded with an exclusive, members-only reusable mug.